-Since the inception of the Capitol Corridor service in 1991, more than \$1 billion have been invested or programmed to purchase rolling stock, build or renovate stations, upgrade track and signal systems for increased capacity, and construct train maintenance and layover/storage facilities from a mixture of funding sources.
-The vast majority of funding has come from the State.
-See Appendix B for a list of CCJPA capital projects, project status, and related funding.
+Since the inception of the Capitol Corridor service in 1991, more than \$1 billion has been invested or programmed to purchase rolling stock, build, or renovate stations, upgrade track and signal systems for increased capacity, and construct train maintenance and layover/storage facilities from a mixture of funding sources.
+Most of the funding has come from the State.
+See Appendix B for a list of current CCJPA capital projects, project status, and related funding.

 The 2018 State Rail Plan update lays out a transformative long-term vision of the statewide railroad network.
 The Plan envisions capital investments supporting a multi-tiered freight and passenger rail operating environment that better serves travel markets with improved cost efficiency.
-While ambitious, this plan would transform State rail operations and service, including Capitol Corridor service in the years to come.
-The CCJPA's Northern California Megaregional Rail planning efforts, which evolved from the Vision Plan process, are coordinated within the larger context of the 2018 State Rail Plan.
+The CCJPA's Northern California Megaregional Rail planning efforts, which evolved from the Vision Plan process, are coordinated within the larger context of the 2018